the-muses-ltd/Cassandra-Gatsby-Frontend/README.md

 ## 🚀 Quick start

-## Setuting up for your Local Development
+## Setting up for your Local Development

 1.  **Download the repository.**